alphauslabs/tmpdocs/docs/guides/aws-cost-mods.md

 $ bluectl cost aws calculator mods list
 ```

-Unfortunately, either we have to wait for the calculator's next scheduled run or request a billing group calculation to see the effects of these modifiers.
+Unfortunately, we either have to wait for the calculator's next scheduled run or we request a billing group calculation to see the effects of these modifiers.
 We will provide an API to force-calculate specific targets without affecting invoice values in the future so stay tuned for that.

 Once the calculation is completed, we can query the daily cost to check our results.